 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Information Systems Management (MSc, full-time/part-time)
+Information Systems Management (MSc)

 This innovative programme is designed to offer a unique blend of core skills such as programming, databases, web technologies, user experience, cloud computing, security and management of information systems.
-This programme provides a coherent set of contemporary technology management skills to meet the growing demand and expectations of industry which are essential to digitally transform modern organisations.
+It provides a coherent set of contemporary technology management skills to meet the growing demand and expectations of industry which are essential to digitally transform modern organisations.

 Upon completion of the MSc.
 Information Systems Management, students will have acquired industry-standard skills and in-depth knowledge to: